-- (a) only screened and secure baggage, cargo or mail is loaded into aircraft engaged in civil aviation; - (b) persons engaged to implement security controls are subject to background checks and selection procedures, are capable of fulfilling their duties and are adequately trained; - (c) persons conducting screening functions are certified by the Authority as appropriate; - (d) the regulated agent institutes and implements adequate security controls, including recurrent background checks every three years on persons other than passengers granted unescorted access to security restricted areas; - (e) all cargo and mail to be carried on a commercial aircraft is protected from unauthorized interference from the point of screening or other security controls are applied until tendered to another regulated agent, aircraft operator or handling agent, and if there are grounds to suspect that the integrity of the cargo and mail may be jeopardized, the cargo is re-screened and secured as appropriate; - (f) where screening of cargo and mail is conducted, the screening is carried out using an appropriate method or methods, taking into account the nature of the consignment; - (g) enhanced security measures are applied to high-risk cargo and mail to appropriately mitigate the threats associated with it;
+- (a) only screened and secure cargo or mail is loaded into aircraft engaged in civil aviation; - (b) persons engaged to implement security controls are subject to initial and recurrent background checks and selection procedures, are capable of fulfilling their duties and are adequately trained; - (c) persons conducting screening functions are certified by the Authority as appropriate; - (d) the regulated agent institutes and implements adequate security controls, including recurrent background checks every two years on persons other than passengers granted unescorted access to security restricted areas; - (e) all cargo and mail to be carried on a commercial aircraft is protected from unauthorized interference from the point of screening or other security controls are applied until tendered to another regulated agent, aircraft operator until departure.
+If there are grounds to suspect that the integrity of the cargo and mail may be jeopardized, the cargo is re-screened and secured as appropriate;

-- (h) known cargo and mail that has been confirmed and accounted for is issued with a security status which shall accompany, either in an electronic format or in writing, the cargo and mail throughout the secure supply chain; and - (i) where handled, transfer cargo and mail has been subjected to appropriate security controls prior to being loaded on another aircraft engaged in commercial air transport operations. - 47.
-(1) The aircraft operator is responsible for ensuring that appropriate security controls have been carried out, and in so doing, the aircraft operator shall-
+- (f) where screening of cargo and mail is conducted, the screening is carried out using an appropriate method or methods, taking into account the nature of the consignment; - (g) enhanced security measures are identified and applied to high-risk cargo and mail to appropriately mitigate the threats associated with it; - (h) known cargo and mail that has been confirmed and accounted for is issued with a security status which shall accompany, either in an electronic format or in writing, the cargo and mail throughout the secure supply chain; and - (i) where handled, transfer cargo and mail is subjected to appropriate security controls prior to being loaded on another aircraft engaged in commercial air transport operations.

+Security measures to be taken by aircraft operators.
+47. (1) The aircraft operator is responsible for ensuring that appropriate security controls have been carried out, and in so doing, the aircraft operator shall-